snakemake/snakemake-executor-plugin-slurm/docs/further.md

 Please note: as `--mem` and `--mem-per-cpu` are mutually exclusive on SLURM clusters, their corresponding resource flags `mem`/`mem_mb` and `mem_mb_per_cpu` are mutually exclusive, too.
-You can only reserve memory a compute node has to provide or the memory required per CPU (SLURM does not make any distinction between real CPU cores and those provided by hyperthreads).
-SLURM will try to satisfy a combination of `mem_mb_per_cpu` and `cpus_per_task` and `nodes`, if `nodes` is not given.
+You can either reserve the memory a compute node has to provide(`--mem` flag) or the memory required per CPU (`--mem-per-cpu` flag).
+Depending on your cluster's settings hyperthreads are enabled.
+SLURM does not make any distinction between real CPU cores and those provided by hyperthreads.
+SLURM will try to satisfy a combination of
+`mem_mb_per_cpu` and `cpus_per_task` and `nodes` if the `nodes` parameter is not given.

-Note that it is usually advisable to avoid specifying SLURM (and compute infrastructure) specific resources (like `constraint`) inside of your workflow because that can limit the reproducibility on other systems.
+Note that it is usually advisable to avoid specifying SLURM (and compute infrastructure) specific resources (like `constraint`) inside your workflow because that can limit the reproducibility when executed on other systems.
 Consider using the `--default-resources` and `--set-resources` flags to specify such resources at the command line or (ideally) within a [profile](https://snakemake.readthedocs.io/en/latest/executing/cli.html#profiles).